Visualize Colors

 The same fill and color parameters apply to histograms and scatterplots.
 For histograms, fill also applies to the bars.
 For scatterplots, fill applies to the interior of the plotted points and color to their borders.

-Figure 5 highlights the data values for the administration department in the scatterplot for years employed by the company with salary.
+Figure 5 highlights the data points for the administration department in the scatterplot of years employed by the company vs. salary.
 Because of the relatively small number of plotted points, the point size was enlarged from the default value of 1.0 to the value of 1.3.

 fill=c("gray66", "red3", "gray66", "gray66", "gray66"))